Articles About Star Clippers

 Of course the beauty of a Star Clippers cruise is you feel like you’re on a real working ship without having to doing any work.
 While you can help pull in the sails a few times throughout the week or climb the masts (with a harness) at designated times, most passengers choose to be voyeurs, gazing out at the sea and distant landscape through the lens of the ships’ masts and lines.
 Sunrise and sunset through the sails, lines and masts are magical.

 And good news: Star Clippers is building a fourth ship, a complex construction project that has been an ongoing saga for a number of years.
 Now, the FLYING CLIPPER, has a pending launch in the second half of 2019..
 Carrying 300 passengers, and measuring 8,770 tons, it will be powered by more than 6,350 square meters of sails.
 Technically a five-masted, square-rigged barque, it will be a near-replica of the France II, commissioned in 1911 and the largest square rigger ever built.
 Just as the original France II eclipsed Preussen (which the line’s ROYAL CLIPPER is modelled on) more than a century ago as the world’s largest square rigger, Star Clippers’ newbuild will replace its sister, ROYAL CLIPPER, as the largest ship of its kind afloat today.
 The vessel will have generous deck space, three pools, and a watersports platform in the stern.
 One restaurant will accommodate all guests and cabin choices include 34 suites with balconies and four luxurious owner’s suites.
 Like the rest of the fleet, there will also be a library and an al fresco Tropical Bar.
-The ship will start out sailing in the Mediterranean and the Caribbean.
+The ship plans to start out sailing in the Mediterranean and the Caribbean.
+Stayed tuned!

 STAR FLYER (built 1991 & 172 passengers); STAR CLIPPER (b.
 1992 & 172 p); ROYAL CLIPPER (b.
 2000 & 227 p); and FLYING CLIPPER (Pending date & 300 p)